ragbn/botkeyvault/README.md

 ## To try this sample

-- In a terminal, navigate to `EchoBot1`
+- In terminal, navigate to `EchoBot1`

     ```bash
     # change into project folder